miguelortizp/miguelortizp.github.io/index.md

-## Bio
+## bio

 I'm a 3rd year PhD student at UC Berkeley, in the [Business and Public Policy group](https://haas.berkeley.edu/bpp/faculty/) at the Haas School of Business.
+I received my BA in Economics from Universidad de los Andes (Colombia).

 My research interests are in political economy, behavioral economics and development economics.

 ## working papers